Workplace Injuries Attorney in Columbia, South Carolina

 work

 Columbia, SC personal injury attorney Mark D. Chappell talks about what happens if you get injured in the workplace.
-Workers’ compensation cases in South Carolina are regulated by state laws and statutes.
-In these cases, individuals are limited to receiving two-thirds of their average weekly wage while they are out of work, in addition to medical care coverage.
-However, the selection of medical care is often dictated by the insurance company or employer, which means that individuals may not always have the right to choose their healthcare provider.
+He points out that workplace injuries fall under workers’ compensation cases, which are governed by South Carolina statutes and regulations.
+Benefits in these cases are limited.
+An injured worker is generally entitled to two-thirds of their average weekly wage while unable to work, along with medical care.
+However, he emphasizes that medical treatment is often directed by the employer or the insurance carrier, meaning the worker does not always have the right to choose their own physician.

 More Videos From This Lawyer